-Packages containing dangerous goods packed under LQ provisions do not need to be marked with the UN Number or PSN of the contents or be labelled or display the marine pollutant mark but they must must display the Limited quantities mark (shown right).
-CTUs containing LQ dangerous goods packages only (and no other dangerous goods) must not display class placards but they must display an enlarged version of the LQ mark in the same locations specified for placards.
+Packages containing dangerous goods packed under LQ provisions do not need to be marked with the UN Number or PSN of the contents or be labelled or display the marine pollutant mark but they must display the LQ mark.

+CTUs containing LQ packages only (and no other dangerous goods) must not display class placards but they must display an enlarged version of the LQ mark in the same locations specified for placards.